-- Small Business Health Options Program (SHOP): For businesses with 1 to 100 full-time employees in New York State.
+- Small Business Health Options Program (SHOP): For small businesses with 1 to 100 full-time employees in New York State.

 The most common way for small business owners to provide health insurance to their employees has historically been through a group health insurance plan.
 This is one health insurance option chosen by the company which employees choose to enroll in or not.
 To be effective, these plans require a high participation rate of around 75%.

 The premium costs are split between the employee and employer.
 Another thing to consider is if you are going to extend the coverage to family members.
 The downside is that small group health insurance options are expensive and “one-size-fits-all”.
 In 2018, the average annual cost of small group health insurance premiums ranged from $6,474 to $7,105 for small businesses depending on the plan type.